-YOGA

-THE BREATH IN CONNECTION WITH PERFORMED ASANAS.

-Zakład Tańca / Department of Dance

-Andrzej Adamczak

-4

-15

-Introduction to yoga, Concentration on the breath in connection with performed asanas.
+Subject YOGA THE BREATH IN CONNECTION WITH PERFORMED ASANAS.
+Unit of AWF Zakład Tańca / Department of Dance Teacher's name Andrzej Adamczak ECTS points 4 Number of hours 15 Methods of estimation Introduction to yoga, Concentration on the breath in connection with performed asanas.
 How to use muscles in yoga positions.

-Student knows the basics of yoga's asana.
+Effects/results of education Student knows the basics of yoga's asana.
 Student knows how to use the breath when correctly performing asanas.
 Student can perform strengthening and stretching exercises.

-Teaching selected asanas.
+Topics of the classes Teaching selected asanas.
 Using the breath correctly.
 Teaching the exact exercise of individual asanas.